-Thanks to the 20’s inspired trend happening now, a lot of new clothing stores have great flapper inspired dresses for sale.
+Thanks to the ’20s inspired trend happening now, a lot of new clothing stores have great beaded flapper dresses for sale.
 This cute black and white drop waist dress came from Urban Outfitters.
 It is a little too short and a little too low cut in the front.
 I solved the low cut problem by using a white half slip as a tube top.
-1920’s slips were rarely V neck, always square neck, so the horizontal line across the bust is historically accurate.
+1920s slips were rarely V neck, always square neck, so the horizontal line across the bust is historically accurate.
 I love when that happens!

-Adding a beaded or silk fringe shawl, scarf or evening coat would make this look ready for cool nights too.
+Adding a beaded or silk fringe shawl, scarf or evening coat would make this look ready for cool nights.

-Wroth reading is “How to Dress Like a 1920’s Flapper” article and infographic.
+Worth reading is “How to Dress Like a 1920s Flapper” article and infographic.

 1920s Downton Abbey Costume

-In the early 1920s dress styles were still long and often in dark drab colors.
-The current season of Downton Abbey begins with Lady Mary in morning.
-Wearing black or violet mourning colors she is simple, understated, yet very elegant.
+In the early 1920s, dress styles were still long and often in dark drab colors.
+One season of Downton Abbey begins with Lady Mary in mourning.
+Wearing black or violet mourning colors, she is simple, understated, yet very elegant.

-For an even more mature women’s look I took the same skirt and blouse and added a lace sash around the natural waist.
-This immediately takes it out of “flapper style” and back to late teens/early 20s.
-Its also a preferred waist line for women whose curves are centered on the body.
+For an even more mature women’s look, I took the same skirt and blouse and added a lace sash around the natural waist.
+This immediately takes it out of “flapper style” and back to late teens/early ’20s.
+It’s also a preferred waistline for women whose curves are centered on the body.
 I moved the necklace off the waist and back around the neck where it should be.
-It is a bit on the youthful side.
+It’s a bit on the youthful side.
 A more mature necklace style would still be ornate filigree jewelry, if you were wealthy, none if you were poor.

 Easy 1920s Evening Dresses

-If there is one type of formal dress all of my local thrift stores are swimming in it would be the long black velvet sheath dress.
+If there is one type of formal dress all of my local thrift stores are swimming in, it is the long black velvet sheath dress.
 Lucky for us it is a perfect foundation for making a 1920s evening dress costume.

 The dress on the left has the gold pearl necklace again.
 Gold and silver were popular evening colors.
 I also reused the blue sash from the first outfit to create a shoulder drape.
 I topped it with a few sprigs of feathers and a brooch.
-The long line that the drape creates is idea for full figured women as it will help elongate the body.
+The long line that the drape creates is ideal for full figured women as it will help elongate the body.
 Wearing a tall feather in your hair also helps adds height and vertical line.
-Plus wearing feathers are pretty and fun!
+Plus, wearing feathers is pretty and fun!

 Another decorating idea using the same dress is to add a long bead belt simply accented on one hip (A).
-Its simple, elegant and as about as easy as costuming can be.
-Or take that same belt, or in this case a sequin sash, and drape it around the neckline (B.) The long dangling tail is what makes it 1920s instead of 1950s (or 1990’s which is the decade this velvet dress is from.)
-Finally you can make any dress look 1920s with a big feather boa draped around your shoulders.
+It’s simple, elegant and about as easy as costuming can be.
+Or, take that same belt, or in this case a sequin sash, and drape it around the neckline (B).
+The long dangling tail is what makes it 1920s instead of 1950s (or 1990s, which was the decade this velvet dress is from).
+Finally, you can make any dress look 1920s with a big feather boa draped around your shoulders.
 Talk about really easy!

 1920s Kimono Costume

-For the last costume I still used the same black dress from above but this time I borrowed a satin robe I previously use to make a Titanic dress.
+For the last costume, I still used the same black dress from above but this time I borrowed a satin robe I previously used to make a Titanic dress.
 The fascination with the orient and anything Japanese started in the teens and continued into the mid 1920s.
-The Kimono robe was used as a dress style initially but by the 20s was back to being a robe or cape.
+The Kimono robe was used as a dress style initially but by the ’20s it was back to being a robe or cape.
 Sometimes they are called scarf coats when worn over a dress like this costume.
 Most 20s scarf coats had long fringe hanging down from the sleeves and hem.

-I find a lot of costume pieces in the lingerie sections.
-Slips and robes are perfect for 20’s dresses.
-The only thing I did to this robe was curve the edges for a 1912 Titanic dress style but for the 1920s the original square edges would have been fine.
-Adding a robe over a sleeveless dresses is perfect for women who get cold easily (that’s me) or who don’t want to reveal their bare arms.
+I find a lot of costume pieces in the lingerie section.
+Slips and robes are perfect for ’20s dresses.
+The only thing I did to this robe was curve the edges for a 1912 Titanic dress style, but for the 1920s the original square edges would have been better.
+Adding a robe or shawl over a sleeveless dress is perfect for women who get cold easily (that’s me) or who don’t want to reveal their bare arms.

 1920s Party Dress